Epirius/Obsidian-Notes/Concurrent programming/exam tips.md

 - try to change the solution so that it uses existing hardware level instructions

 - the exam will most likely not ask us to write await statements, but it may ask us to interpret an await statement
+- more then half of the exam will be about semaphores